 No Priority Lead Beneficiary Region Title 1.
-Tourism Podkarpackie The Carpathian narrow-gauge railways - a journey in the footsteps of the Carpathian forest railways 2.
-Tourism Podlaskie Project related to construction of bicycle infrastructure.
-Not finalized yet - amendments are introduced to organize it with Ukrainian partner(s) 3.
+Tourism Podkarpackie The Carpathian narrow-gauge railways - a journey in the footsteps of the Carpathian Forest railways 2.
+Health Podlaskie Joint development of accessible and resilient health care for elderly and disabled patients of Bialystok and Volyn hospitals 3.
 Environment Ivano-Frankivsk Environmental safety - creation of a Ukrainian-Polish forest fire management network in the Carpathian region 4.
 Environment Volyn Sustainable Water Management: a Way to Revitalise Western Ukraine and Eastern Poland 5.
 Health Mazowieckie A joint initiative of The Dr. Józef Psarski Mazovian Specialist Hospital in Ostrołęka as increasing the availability of health-care services through construction landing pads for rescue helicopters and purchase, delivery and assembly of lifting equipment 6.
 Health Lviv Development of palliative, geriatric and treatment care, and also improving the quality of medical services for cancer patients in hospitals of Lviv, Ternopil and Krosno 7.
-Health Lubelskie Creation of Cross-Border Centers for Preventive Examinations in Lubelskie and Volyn Regions
+Health Lubelskie Creation of Cross-Border Centers for Preventive Examinations in Lubelskie and Volyn Regions 8.
+Borders Lubelskie Increasing the throughput capacity of the Hrebenne-Rawa Ruska road border crossing point and improving the conditions for travelers crossing the border at the Budomierz-Hruszew road border crossing point